Buzzie Bavasi

-Emil Joseph "Buzzie" Bavasi (/bəˈveɪzi/; December 12, 1914 – May 1, 2008) was an American executive in Major League Baseball who played a major role in the operation of three franchises from the late 1940s through the mid-1980s.
+Emil Joseph "Buzzie" Bavasi (/bəˈveɪzi/; December 12, 1914 – May 1, 2008) was an American executive in Major League Baseball who played a major role in the operation of three California baseball franchises from the late 1940s through the mid-1980s, most notably as the general manager of the Los Angeles Dodgers from 1958 to 1968.

-He was best known as the general manager of the Brooklyn and Los Angeles Dodgers from 1951 to 1968, during which time the team captured eight National League pennants and its first four World Series titles.
-He was previously a key figure in the integration of minor league baseball in the late 1940s while working for the Dodgers organization.
+He began his career with the Brooklyn Dodgers.
+During his tenure with the team, the Dodgers captured eight National League pennants and its first four World Series titles.
+He was previously a key figure in the integration of Minor League Baseball in the late 1940s while working for the Dodgers organization.
 He went on to become the first president of the San Diego Padres (1968–77); then, between 1977 and 1984, as general manager, he assembled the California Angels teams that made the franchise's first two postseason appearances.
 His sons Peter Bavasi and Bill Bavasi have also served as big league general managers.

 Early life

 He was born Emil Joseph Bavasi in Manhattan, New York City.
 His sister, Iola ("Lolly"), nicknamed him Buzzie because his mother said he was "always buzzing around."
-Bavasi was raised in Scarsdale, New York by Joseph and Sue Bavasi.
+Bavasi was raised in Scarsdale, New York, by Joseph and Sue Bavasi.
 Joseph, his immigrant father, was a newspaper distributor.

 He went to high school at Fordham Preparatory School, in the Bronx, with Fred Frick, the son of Ford Frick, president of the National League.

 He attended DePauw University, in Greencastle, Indiana, where he was a catcher and while at DePauw roomed with Fred Frick, after which Ford Frick recommended Bavasi for an office boy position with the Dodgers to Larry MacPhail.
 Bavasi graduated from DePauw in 1938.

 Bavasi was hired by Dodgers general manager Larry MacPhail in 1938, for $35 a week, to become a front office assistant with the Brooklyn Dodgers, and after one year was named the business manager of the Dodgers' Class D minor league team in Americus, Georgia, where he spent three seasons.
-In 1941 he moved to Durham, North Carolina Class B team of the Dodgers and married his wife, Evit.
+In 1941 he moved to Durham, North Carolina, Class B team of the Dodgers and married his wife, Evit.

 After being drafted, he was awarded a Bronze Star Medal fighting in the Italian Campaign of World War II as a machine-gunner in the United States Army.

 In late 1945, after serving 18 months, Staff Sergeant Bavasi returned to Georgia to rest with his family.
 While there, Dodgers president Branch Rickey telephoned and asked Bavasi to become business manager of a new minor-league baseball team in the New England League, and to find a suitable city in which to place the club.